-In the United States, the history of drug trafficking has dated back to the 19th century.
+In the United States, the history of drug trafficking dates back to the 19th century.
 Cocaine, along with a variety of other substances, has been illegally imported and distributed among people of all ages.
 So, what influences or contributes to a person’s risk for cocaine abuse?

-The result of these illegally trafficked drugs has to lead to devastating consequences for Americans with assorted ages, traits, financial status, or gender.
+The result of these illegally trafficked drugs leads to devastating consequences for Americans of assorted ages, traits, financial status, or gender.
 Cocaine was once considered a drug mainly used by wealthy people.
 However, that is not presently the case.
 Any economic status or social standing can leave a person falling into the path of illicit drug use.

-Nearly 1.5 million people in America will use cocaine at least once monthly.
-Although research has been conducted on cocaine usage, there is still a common question that arises; why do people use cocaine?
-The answer to this will be different from each who goes through a cocaine addiction.
+Nearly 1.5 million people in America use cocaine at least once monthly.
+Regardless of research on cocaine usage, a common question arises; why do people use cocaine?
+The answer to this differs with each person who is a cocaine addict.
 Your financial status can affect your risk for cocaine abuse.
-However, your personality will also play a vital role.
+However, your personality also plays a vital role.